What is Occupational Therapy?

 Occupational Therapy (OT) is an allied health profession that works with individuals across the lifespan to better engage in all activities and occupations of life.

 Therapists who specialize in occupational therapy (i.e., OTs) help patients to participate in everyday occupations!
-What is an occupation?
+But, what is an occupation?

 “Occupations” include all meaningful activities a person desires and needs to participate in for daily life.